 Dr. Fung is currently an active member of the Alberta College of Optometrists, Alberta Association of Optometrists, Calgary Society of Optometrists, and Canadian Association of Optometrists and sits on the committees for the Canadian Examiners in Optometry and the Occupational Vision Care safety eyewear program for the Alberta Association of Optometrists.

-Even though Dr. Fung is fluent in English, he is able to provide his services to his Cantonese-speaking patients when the opportunity arises.
+Dr. Fung is fluent Cantonese and provides excellent services to his Cantonese-speaking patients when the opportunity arises.

 Dr. Debbie Luk is one of the few residency-trained and board certified Developmental Optometrists in Canada.
 In addition to primary care, she provides vision therapy and performs specialized testing to identify strabismus (eye turn), amblyopia (lazy eye) and learning-related vision problems.
 Dr. Luk is also experienced in treating patients with special needs, learning disabilities and traumatic brain injuries.
 Dr. Luk graduated with an Honours Bachelor of Science degree at the University of Western Ontario.
 She then completed her Doctor of Optometry degree with Honours at the University of Waterloo where she served as President for four years.
 Upon graduation, she was presented with the prestigious American Optometric Foundation Carl Zeiss Vision Fellowship and the College of Optometrists in Vision Development Award for Clinical Excellence in Vision Therapy.